 On the1st of July 2024, Hurricane Beryl underwent an eyewall replacement cycle2 and struck Saint Vincent and the Grenadines (SVG) with high-end Category 4 hurricane force winds of 130 mph (215 km/h)3, causing severe destruction.
 The greatest damage was sustained on the islands of Union Island Canouan, and Mayreau, , where over 90% of homes were damaged or destroyed4.
 Palm Island, Petit Saint Vincent (both private resort islands) and Bequia were exposed to Category 3 and 4 hurricane winds and suffered damages.
 Various communities throughout the main island of Saint Vincent sustained considerable damages.
-To date, 8 fatalities have been confirmed and a 150ft long (46m) ferry with five crew members on board, has been missing from near Canouan habour since July 1.
+To date, 8 fatalities have been confirmed and a 150ft long

-1 Source: https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Saint Vincent and the Grenadines.svg/330px-Saint Vincent and the Grenadines.svg.png
+1 Source: https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Saint_Vincent_and_the_Grenadines.svg/330px-Saint_Vincent_and_the_Grenadines.svg.png